 Russia is famous for its architecture.
 The real jewel of architecture is the Moscow Kremlin with its cathedrals, towers and red brick walls.
-Just outside the Kremlin walls stands St. Basil's Cathedral, one of the world most astonishing buildings with 8 domes of different designs and colors.
-St. Petersburg has great number of real masterpieces of architecture of different styles and definitely worth visiting and being Russia is also rich in young talents, forming new Russian culture.
+Just outside the Kremlin walls stands St. Basil's Cathedral, one of the world most astonishing buildings with 8 domes of different designs colors.
+St. Petersburg has great number of real masterpieces of architecture of different styles and worth visiting is definitely and being admired.
+Russia is also rich in young talents, forming new Russian culture.
 They appeared on the basis of the old one, but their essence is new.
-We can hear new voices in music and poetry, see new canvases of modern artists, watch great actors.
+We can hear new voices in music and poetry, of modern artists. see new canvases watch great actors.
 All of them will make their contribution into Russian Culture and Art.